Buildings for Synthesis with Clifford+R

-For the case of $S$-arithmetic unitary groups that the synthesis problem is concerned with one is greatly aided by the use of the explicit lattice chain models of \cite{abramenko2002lattice} that distill the mathematical content of the general theory and provide an explicit simplicial complex to work with.
+For the case of $S$-arithmetic unitary groups that the synthesis problem is concerned with, one is greatly aided by the use of the concrete lattice chain models of \cite{abramenko2002lattice} that distill the mathematical content of the general theory into a tractable simplicial complex.
 This makes the sophisticated number-theoretic machinery more amenable to explicit calculations over local rings and their finite residue fields.
-This way, we hope that our paper helps to bridge a gap between mathematicians and quantum computing specialists interested in this topic.
+This way, we hope that our paper helps to bridge the gap between mathematicians and quantum computing specialists interested in this topic.